Arminius4/paper-chessboard/README.md

 The field size is 50mm.

+There are two versions, one with a luxurious wood texture and a plain two-coloured board that can be easily customized.

 ## Instructions

 Print 4 times and cut off the brown border as appropiate (at two adjacent edges each).
 When printing on A4, there will be a printing margin of approximately the size of the brown border.